saif2khan/eGov-Stack/access_control/readme.md

-# App Setup Instructions for Deploy to Heroku
+# App Setup Instructions for Deploying to Heroku
 ##### (See further down for generic Ubuntu instructions)

 You will need the following ready in order to get this application running:
 * A Heroku Account (https://www.heroku.com)
 * The Heroku CLI (command line interface) installed on your computer